 If your coach doesn’t understand where you’re coming from, the coach may be more of a hindrance than a help to you.
 She may push you onto a path that isn’t right for you, give you advice that’s not appropriate for you, or give you assignments that don’t fit you.

 One of the most frustrating coaching interactions I’ve observed was watching a business coach foist all these unpleasant tactics that reek of desperation on a client who was in business just for fun.
-The coach’s approach was completely wrong for the client (though I think desperate tactics should be avoided by everyone, if at all possible).
+In my view, the coach’s approach was completely wrong for the client’s personality and situation.
+(I think desperate tactics aren’t a good idea for anyone, but that’s a different discussion).
 She wasn’t desperate for money, and only someone desperate would do the embarrassing, uncomfortable things the coach assigned the client.

 Much of the time, people learn something new when they have clarity conversations with their coaches.
 Sometimes, what people learn radically changes what they’re going to do or how they’re going to go about doing it.
 They’re saved the heartache and effort of struggling to do something that’s not right for them.